Three offers unlimited data plans with 5G. Deals include an unlimited data SIM at £16 per month for 12 months.

 |How much do unlimited data plans cost on Three?||

-You can get an unlimited data plan on Three for just £16 per month.
-This includes access to 5G at no extra cost, roaming in 71 destinations and unlimited personal hotspot usage.
-It’s also possible to get unlimited data on a Pay Monthly phone, home broadband, mobile broadband or Pay As You Go.
+Three’s unlimited data plan includes 5G at no extra cost, roaming in 71 destinations and unlimited personal hotspot usage.
+You can also get unlimited data on a Pay Monthly phone, home broadband, mobile broadband or Pay As You Go.

 |Is there a fair usage limit for unlimited data on Three?||

 No. There are no fair usage limits for unlimited data inside the UK.
 The only requirement is that you use it for your own personal usage and not for commercial, resale or fraudulent purposes.

 If you’re travelling abroad to another country and using the Go Roam offer, a 12GB per month fair usage limit will apply.

 |What download speeds will I get?||